TagVar/BareBones/README.md

   $app = new App;

-  //Create a route which matches a GET request to "http://yourDomain.com/BareBones/get" and echos some text.
+  /* Create a route which matches a GET request to "http://yourDomain.com/BareBones/get" and echos some text. */
   $app->get("/get", function() {
     echo "Some Text in a Simple View";
   });
-  //Create a route which matches all request types to "http://yourDomain.com/BareBones/all/(ANYTHING)", sets $App's
-  //controller to "firstController" contained in "assets/controllers/firstController.php" and calls the "index" method on
-  //it where "(ANYTHING)" is passed as the "$callbackVariable" argument.
+  /* Create a route which matches all request types to "http://yourDomain.com/BareBones/all/(ANYTHING)", sets $App's controller to "firstController" contained in "assets/controllers/firstController.php" and calls the "index" method on it where "(ANYTHING)" is passed as the "$callbackVariable" argument. */
   $app->all("/all/$", function($callbackVariable) use($app) {
     if ($app->setController("firstController"))
     {